DJANG2024/1800_202430_DTC01/README.md

 - HELLO MY NAMES ETHAN TEEHEE, THIS WILL DEFINITLEY CAUSE NO CONFLICTS
 - Hi my name is Derek: I Loves poutine
-- Hello, my name is Titus whats going on?
+- Hello, my name is Titus whats going on? again

 ## 3. Technologies and Resources Used